mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-After confirming that all the `ride_ids` were unique, I moved on to processing the data into an easy-to-use format:
+Fortunately, all the duplicates were sucessfully removed.
+A huge problem had been identified and quickly solved.

+The next step was to process the data through various tasks that would make it much easier to run queries and get all the data I needed in the `same place`:

 <br>